fenilGhoghari/ODS-Open-Device-Studio-/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: Bug report
-About: Create a report to help us improve
-Title: ''
-Labels: ''
-Assignees: ''

----

----
-Name: 🐞 Bug Report
+Name: "🐞 Bug Report"
-About: Report a bug or unexpected behavior in Open Device Studio
+About: "Report a bug or unexpected behavior in Open Device Studio"
 Title: "[Bug]: "
-Labels: bug
+Labels: ["bug"]
-Assignees: ''
+Assignees: []
 ---

-## 🐞 Bug Description
+# 🐞 Bug Description

 A clear and concise description of the bug.